Do men get cellulite?

 The fact is that water retention is only one of the aspects of cellulite, with the main causal factors being more fat and less collagen.

-Unfortunately, the public is usually 10-20 years behind the latest advances of science in this respect, as in almost everything to do with health, and people still try to do lymphatic massage, mechanical massage or detox body wraps to “get rid of cellulite”.
+Unfortunately, the public is usually 10-20 years behind the latest advances of science in this respect (as in almost everything to do with health and beauty) and people still waste their time with lymphatic massages, mechanical massages or “detox” body wraps to “get rid of cellulite”.

 Why do I have so much cellulite?
 Aging itself causes cellulite